Making art can make you incredibly insecure. That’s a fact.

 Putting your art out in the world is like showing the whole human race your vulnerable side.
 And people do judge.

-A while back, I first saw Neil Gaiman’s commencement speech which he gave at Philadelphia’s University of the Arts in 2012.
-Right away, I was triggered by his words.
+A while back, I saw Neil Gaiman’s commencement speech which he gave at Philadelphia’s University of the Arts in 2012.
+Right away, I was intrigued by his words.
 They gave me so much hope and determination.

 Since then, I watch video about once every two weeks.
 To remind myself what I’m doing and why I’m doing it.
 I have the audio file on my phone, so I can listen to it when I’m on the train or tube.